 The Journal of Eye Movement Research is committed to publish only original material that has not already been published or reviewed elsewhere.
 Any manuscript that raises concerns about plagiarism will be checked and, if confirmed, not published.

 A competing interest is anything that interferes with, or could reasonably be perceived as interfering with, the full and objective presentation, peer review, editorial decision-making, or publication of research or non-research articles submitted to JEMR.

 Competing interests can be financial or non-financial, professional, or personal.
 Competing interests can arise in relationship to an organization or another person.

 Declaring all potential competing interests is a requirement at JEMR and is integral to the transparent reporting of research.
 Failure to declare competing interests can result in immediate rejection of a manuscript.
 If an undisclosed competing interest comes to light after publication, JEMR reserves the right to issue a public notification to the community and/or remove the published manuscript.

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 All content is licensed under a Creative Commons Attribution 4.0 International licence.

 No permission is required from the authors or the publishers to reuse or repurpose JEMR content provided the original article is cited.
-In most cases, appropriate attribution can be provided by simply citing the original article, for example
+In most cases, appropriate attribution can be provided by simply citing the original article.

 Ethical Publishing Practice